sghiassy/StateKit/README.md

 #### Inifinite Loop

 It is possible to create a valid state chart that transition states indefinitly.
-The chart will throw an exception if there are more than 100 state transitions in one operation
+This is obviously bad.
+To aid, State Kit will throw an exception if there are more than 100 state transitions in one operation

 ## Why use a StateChart?